-Jesika Pabello is a computer science major from Bartlett, IL
+Jesika Pabello is a computer science major, with minors in psychology and esports industry professions, from Chicago, IL

 Year: Expected graduation: 2025